fnproject/fn/docs/operating/extending.md

 YO!
 This is an annoying message that will happen every time a function is called.
 YO!
 And this is an annoying message that will happen AFTER every time a function is called.
 ```

+Full source code of this particular extensions you may find [here](https://github.com/fnproject/fn-ext-example).